-- (4) The Resource Entity shall measure the tested reactive capability on the low side of the generator terminals.
-The reading recorded shall represent the net MVAR output of the generator and shall have the unit's auxiliary reactive consumption deducted from the generator's gross reactive output at the machine's terminals.
-Additionally, the tested reactive capability shall be measured at the high side of the GSU transformer if metering is available.
+- (4) The Resource Entity shall measure the tested reactive capability on the generator output terminals.
+The value recorded shall represent the gross MVAR output of the generator.
+This value shall have the unit's auxiliary reactive consumption deducted from the generator's gross reactive output.
+Additionally, the net reactive capability shall be measured at the high side of the GSU transformer if metering is available.
 If metering is not available at the high side, the Resource Entity shall calculate the reactive capability at the high side.
-Both high side and generator terminal values are required and must be submitted through the MIS Certified Area.
+Both high side of the GSU transformer and generator output terminal values are required and must be submitted through the MIS Certified Area.
 CURLs shall be attached to the test results submitted, and shall be clearly defined.
-All fields shown on the form in the MIS shall be completed in order for a submittal to be considered complete by ERCOT. - (5) The QSE representing a generating unit shall be responsible for scheduling reactive verification tests in accordance with the conditions outlined above.
-If ERCOT does not issue an alternative reactive testing interval, the resource shall complete a reactive qualification test at least every two years. - (6) ERCOT shall have the option to waive the requirement to test and verify the maximum leading reactive capability of any generating unit that seldom runs during such light Load periods.
+All fields shown on the form in the MIS Certified Area shall be completed in order for a submittal to be considered complete by ERCOT. - (5) The QSE representing a Generation Resource shall be responsible for scheduling reactive verification tests in accordance with the conditions outlined above.
+If ERCOT does not issue an alternative reactive testing interval, the resource shall complete a reactive qualification test at least every two years. - (6) ERCOT shall have the option to waive the requirement to test and verify the maximum leading reactive capability of any Generation Resource that seldom runs during such light Load periods.
 The granting of such a waiver shall be effective for two years.
-Initial test results, as provided by ERCOT in the Resource Asset Registration Form (RARF) and the two-year reactive test results beginning December 1, 2008 shall be posted to the MIS Certified Area.
-Initial test results and two-year reactive test results conducted prior to December 1, 2008 shall not need to be resubmitted to the MIS and will remain on file with ERCOT in the original hard copy format. - (7) The minimum duration for any reactive verification test, leading or lagging, is 15 minutes.
+Initial test results and the two-year reactive test results beginning December 1, 2008, as provided to ERCOT, shall be posted to the MIS Certified Area.
+Initial test results and two-year reactive test results conducted prior to December 1, 2008 do not need to be resubmitted to the MIS Certified Area and will remain on file with ERCOT in the original hard copy format. - (7) The minimum duration for any reactive verification test, leading or lagging, is 15 minutes.
 The CURL should be posted in the Resource Entities control room, where the tests are conducted, at the QSE's Real-Time/generation dispatch desk, and copies should be provided to ERCOT Operations.
 During any test, the unit must maintain its generator cooling system at normal operating level.
-Tests will be conducted to produce MVArs at a level not less than 90% of the amount indicated by the existing reactive capability curve (original manufacturer's unit reactive capability curve, or the most recent CURL). - (8) The QSE representing a generating unit shall be responsible for the timely and accurate reporting of test results to ERCOT.
-The QSE representing a generating unit shall be responsible for the timely submittal to ERCOT of an updated CURL reflecting any known changes in the reactive output of the unit.
-A QSE must properly complete all required data fields in the MIS Certified Area for a test to be considered valid.
+Tests will be conducted to produce MVArs at a level not less than 90% of the amount indicated by the existing reactive capability curve (original manufacturer's unit reactive capability curve, or the most recent CURL). - (8) The QSE representing a Generation Resource shall be responsible for the timely and accurate reporting of test results to ERCOT.
+The QSE representing a Generation Resource shall be responsible for the timely submittal to ERCOT of an updated CURL reflecting any known changes in the reactive output of the unit.
+A QSE must properly complete all required data fields on the MIS Certified Area for a test to be considered valid.